Peter Bree

 From 1980 to 1983, Peter Bree worked as a radio producer with Dutch broadcasting company AVRO, and later as radio presenter and producer with Veronica broadcasting company from 1984 to 1992, from 1994 to 1998 with Concert Radio, and from 1998 again with AVRO.
-In 1986/87 he was a member of the panel of adjudicators (representing the Dutch public radio companies) of the Bratislava International Music Festival.From 1984 till the end of 2010 he could be heard as presenter of classical music programmes and concert broadcasts on the Dutch classical music channel Radio 4.
-Much to his chagrin Dutch public broadcasters did not renew contracts with its radio presenters who were older than 60.
+In 1986/87 he was a member of the panel of adjudicators (representing the Dutch public radio companies) of the Bratislava International Music Festival.
+From 1984 till the end of 2010 he could be heard as presenter of classical music programmes and concert broadcasts on the Dutch classical music channel Radio 4.
+In 2003 he presented The Last Night of the Proms for Dutch radio live from the Royal Albert Hall in London.
+Much to his chagrin Dutch public broadcasters did not renew contracts with their radio presenters who were older than 60.
 In 2011 he compiled a CD box to mark the 70th birthday of Han de Vries, entitled "Han de Vries – The Radio Recordings" (Oboe Classics CC 2024).
 This was followed in 2017 by a second CD box to mark Han de Vries's 75th birthday, with the title "Han de Vries – The almost last recordings" (Attacca Productions ATT 2016.148).

 In 1980, he founded together with Yehudi Menuhin (Lord Menuhin of Stoke d'Abernon) the Live Music Now foundation in the Netherlands, of which he was vice president until he stepped down in 1985.
 From 1987 until its dissolution in 2022 he was chairman of The Academy of the Begijnhof, Amsterdam.
 He was a contributor (articles/interviews/reviews) to the Dutch CD magazine Disk in 1991/92, a member of the adjudicating panel of the classical Edison Award in 1996 and 1997, and a member of the advisory committee of the Thuiskopie Fonds in 1999 and 2000.
 He was also a member of the Comité d'Honneur de l'Association Internationale de Musique (France) and on the board of the foundation that organized the Double Reed Festival 1995 in Rotterdam (under the auspices of the International Double Reed Society).
 From 2001 till 2009 he was a member of the board and chairman of the programme committee of the Netherlands Bach Society (Nederlandse Bachvereniging).
 On his initiative a new bridge in the Amsterdam Zuidas quarter (designed by architect Liesbeth van der Pol) was named after the composer Lex van Delden; the Lex van Deldenbrug was officially opened on 15 October 2013.